cloudmesh-community/fa18-516-21/project-paper/report.md

 ## Dataset

-Used faker [@faker] to generate fake data for testing.
+We used python's 3rd party library *faker*[@faker] to generate fake data for testing.

 ## Implementation